OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 1. Doomvoid Guillotine: AE that divides the middle of the arena.
 2. Nyx: Avoid adds.
 3. Doomvoid Slicer: Donut AE.
-4. Shadowblame: Tankbuster on MT and OT.
+4. Shadowblame: Tank buster on MT and OT.
 5. Dark Fire III: AE markers; move away from other players.
 6. Unholy Darkness: Stack on player with Yellow Arrow.
 7. Shadoweye: Face away from player targeted